 I personally use Figma.
 This tool is precise, fast, and will create the cleanest SVG exports.
-For the purpose of this article, I will be using the terminology used for creating icons in Figma.
+For the purpose of this article, I will be using the terminology used in Figma app.

 The first steps

-You're going to create a frame at the size you decided earlier.
+You're going to create a frame at the size you decided on earlier.
 You'll want to add a grid to your frame if you haven't made icons before.
 It will help you keep things straight and you'll be able to more easily see when shapes aren't centered.
 I recommend a 2px grid on top of the 1px grid built into Figma upon zooming in.

 The rectangle and ellipse tools are your best friends.
 Start with those when you're designing anything geometric.
 The rectangle tool will allow you to adjust things like corner radius more easily.
 The ellipse can easily bisect circles and will create perfect curves.
 You can use boolean operations (similar to the pathfinder in Illustrator) to create combinations of shapes.
 Starting with geometric forms will give your icons an extra polish.
 Of course, not all icons can be made from geometry, and being made from geometry doesn't automatically make them perfect.
-Use your best judgement.
+Use your best judgment.

+- Clarity.
 Beyond making balanced, beautiful icons, what matters most is that the icon is communicating its meaning clearly.
-I believe icons should demonstrate one core concept – once you start combining a bunch of different elements together, your icon will become confusing and messy.
+I believe icons should demonstrate one core concept – once you start combining a bunch of conflicting elements together, your icon will become confusing and messy.

 Getting good at the metaphor

-As my late mentor, Paul Bowman, told me "There are a million ways to draw ‘love’.
+As my late mentor, Paul Bowman, told me "There are a million ways to draw "love."
 It's up to you to find the best one for this project."
 There's often no right answer.
 You'll have to try a lot of things once you start building icons, making sure your metaphors are clear and helpful.

 Once you're done with your icons, you want them to be as clean as possible for the best possible export.
 First, turn all your icons into components.
 Keep naming simple.
-For instance, an icon of a lightbulb will be named ‘lightbulb’, not ‘idea-lightbulb-light’.
+For instance, an icon of a lightbulb will be named "lightbulb," not "idea-lightbulb-light."
 Give your icons the simplest, clearest names possible.
 You can use the component description box to add tags and keywords.
 Components are searchable in your design system, which means you can add extra search terms.

 To best organize your components, you can put all your individual frames into larger frames that organize them by category.

 Your icons are a representation of your product and your brand.
 They are the tiny, unsung heroes of any product.
 They often don't get the love they need.
-But you now have the tools to start learning how to make great icons.
+But you now have the tools to start learning how to make fantastic icons.